Cally Jane Beech Strips Naked To Show Off Baby Bump

 Placenta pills and baby showers

-The stunning brunette who is due to give birth in May announced that her future baby’s God Mother would be Vicky Pattison.
+The stunning brunette, who is due to give birth in May, announced that her future baby’s godmother would be Vicky Pattison.
 The TV personality has already shared positive messages to her close friend on body positivity.

 The former Geordie Shore star congratulated her beautiful friend and called her “WCW” – Woman Crush of the Week.
-She applauded Cally for inspiring other women to embrace their pregnancy bodies.
-Adding that women are beautiful and glowing as they are creating life and that they should not hide away.
+She applauded Cally for inspiring other women to embrace their pregnancy bodies, adding that women are beautiful and glowing as they are creating life and that they should not hide away.
 She reiterated that what they are doing is a miracle and that they should be proud of themselves.

 The God Mother to be was sent some chocolates and a sonogram and was proud to be considered as their first child’s future God Mother and even cried.